VinuKalana/Guardian/README.md

 1. Identify the types of phishing attacks that anti-phishing frameworks are most effective in detecting and preventing.
 2. Determine the factors that affect the effectiveness of anti-phishing frameworks in detecting and preventing phishing attacks.
 3. Evaluate the performance of anti-phishing browser frameworks in detecting and preventing different types of phishing attacks, such as email phishing, spear phishing, smishing, vishing, clone phishing, and whaling.
-4. Identify the strengths and weaknesses of existing anti-phishing browser frameworks and develop a effective browser extension
+4. Identify the strengths and weaknesses of existing anti-phishing browser frameworks and develop a effective browser extension,

+## Methodology